ethic-seido/iode_documentation/docs/scischolarcraft.md

 ![quickaccess sidebar](assets/quickaccess-sidebar.png)

-It is located to the right of the generations sections.
+It is located to the left of the generations sections.

 ## **Research project selection**